Prince Harry, Meghan Accept Invitation To Visit Nigeria | African Examiner

 Nigeria, Colombia, and Israel, were represented and it marked their debut in the event.

-Nigeria’s Minister of Defense, Alhaji Mohammed Abubakar Badaru has expressed eagerness to host the games in the future, further solidifying the country’s commitment to promoting inclusivity and sportsmanship.
+Nigeria’s Minister of Defense, Alhaji Mohammed Badaru, has expressed eagerness to host the games in the future, further solidifying the country’s commitment to promoting inclusivity and sportsmanship.

 During their time at the Invictus Games in Germany, Meghan and Harry shared memorable moments with Team Nigeria, showcasing their support and camaraderie.